-- an association whose statutes mention activities related to health and safety at work
+- an association whose statutes mention activities related to health and safety at work;

-- further and practical education institution
+- continuing and practical training facility;

-- further education and training centre
+- further education and training centre;

-- secondary or higher school
+- upper secondary or tertiary school;

-- scientific faculty
+- scientific faculty;

-- research and development unit
+- research and development unit;

 - a legal or natural person owning an educational activity in accordance with the rules on economic activity.
 Only in the case of the provision of health and safety training by an organisational unit.